 The purpose of the Medical Reserve Corps is to strengthen communities by establishing a system for medical and public health volunteers to offer their expertise throughout the year, as well as during times of community need.

 The Galveston County Medical Reserve Corps (GCMRC) is a part of the National Medical Reserve Corps based in the Office of the United States Surgeon General.
 The Galveston County Health District is the host agency for the GCMRC.
-Read the letter of support written by Dr. Harlan “Mark” Guidry, the Galveston County Health District Chief Executive Officer and County Health Authority.
+Read the letter of support written by Dr. Harlan “Mark” Guidry, the former Galveston County Health District Chief Executive Officer and County Health Authority.

 We Need Your Help